 Example 1 Example 2 Example 3 Risk Appetite Mission-critical systems must be protected from known cybersecurity vulnerabilities.
 To safeguard protected health information, we must first ensure that only authorized parties have access to our computer systems.
 Our customers associate reliability with our company's performance, so service disruptions must be minimized for any customer-facing websites.
 Risk Tolerance Systems designated as mission-critical must be patched against critical software vulnerabilities (severity score of 10) within 14 days of discovery.
-We will issue unique user accounts, and our computer systems will audit both positive and negative log-on events.
+We will issue unique user accounts, and our computer systems will audit both positive and negative log on events.
 Regional managers may permit website outages lasting up to 2 hours for no more than 5 % of its customers.
-Control(s) Periodic vulnerability assessments Patch deployment capabilities Unique user accounts Authentication method(s) Audit logs Power generator AC unit Upstream network provider Web load balancers
+Control(s) Periodic vulnerability assessments Patch deployment capabilities Unique user accounts Authentication method(s) Audit logs Audit log alerting/evaluation Power generator AC unit Upstream network provider Web load balancers Web servers KPI Percentage of vulnerabilities patched • Unsuccessful logins in a 1-hour period • Outage time in hours